A Holiday in Olu Deniz, Turkey19th November 2012

 Have you ever been on holiday to Turkey?

-One of our Customer Advisers, Laura, recently visited and shares her experience of Olu Deniz…
+One of our Customer Advisers, Laura, recently visited and shares her experience of a holiday in Olu Deniz, Turkey…

 “After booking time off from work, my boyfriend and I decided that we wanted to spend those days somewhere sunny.
 We gave up looking on the internet and went to Thomas Cook to see if they could help.
 We settled on Turkey as we had both been there before.
 The travel agent recommended Olu Deniz as somewhere we might enjoy as it was a relaxing area with a famous lagoon and a completely different area to where we had both previously been.

 With our bags packed we headed to Stansted, and boarded the flight incredibly nervously (I am not the biggest fan of flying).
 It wasn’t a good flight.
 There was an almighty lightning storm over Dalaman and the pilot had to drop rapidly to avoid the clouds and lightning.
 At this point you can imagine as a nervous flyer I was not in a good way and I admit that I spent the descent in tears while the lady next to us proceeded to reassure me with stories of all the difficult landings she had been through successfully.
 It didn’t help.

 The hotel was called The Asena Beach.
 It was lovely and highly recommended on review websites.
 The rooms aren’t massive but well maintained with a balcony.
 We were staying half-board so breakfast and dinner were included.
 The food was tasty with a range of Turkish and English food on offer.
 The resort was on the beach front, with a range of restaurants, cocktail bars and tourist shops.
 We spent many an evening in Captain Hook’s cocktail bar.
 Cocktails were incredible and only 10TL, which works out to be about £3.50!